kdiao2/Psych_790_Final/README.md

-# Psych_755_Final
-DSHB Psych 755 Final
+# Psych 755: Final Project
+## Authors: Huda Ahmed, Kenneth Diao, Sadaf Nasir

+# Description

-This is our final project for the class Psych 755 for the Data Science in Human Behavior (DSHB) program.
+This is our final project for the class Psych 755 for the Data Science in Human Behavior (DSHB) program at the University of Wisconsin - Madison.
 We are using the 2022 edition of the Behavioral Risk Factor Surveillance System (BRFSS) dataset.
-Our outcome variable is covidsmp, consisting of responses to the question: "Did you have any symptoms lasting 3 months or longer that you did not have prior to having coronavirus or COVID-19?"
-We will be using machine learning techniques to create a predictive algorithm using the other variables in the dataset, and we will use a train-test split to quantify this algorithm's performance.
+Our outcome variable is `prolonged_covid_symptoms` (`covidsmp`), consisting of a binary response to the question: "Did you have any symptoms lasting 3 months or longer that you did not have prior to having coronavirus or COVID-19?"
+(1 = yes, 0 = no).

-Currently, we plan to deliver 3 files:
+# Goals

+The goal of this project is to apply machine learning methods (random forest & logistic regression) to predict the occurrence of long COVID symptoms in populations with chronic health conditions.

+# Deliverables
-Exploratory Data Analysis (EDA) in R/Quarto: this file will contain an initial cleaning and exploration of data in R.
+1. Cleaning and Exploratory Data Analysis (EDA) in R/Quarto: this file will contain an initial cleaning and exploration of data in R.

-Random Forest and Feature Importance Analysis in Python: this file will contain a Random Forest and Feature Importance Analysis whereby the predictor variables for our algorithm will be identified.
+2. Random Forest and Feature Importance Analysis in Python: this file will contain a Random Forest and Feature Importance Analysis whereby the predictor variables for our algorithm will be identified.

-Logistic Regression in R/Quarto: this file will contain a Logistic Regression which takes as input the predictor variables determined in the Random Forest/Feature Analysis.
+3. Logistic Regression in R/Quarto: this file will contain a Logistic Regression using a leave-one-out method to assess the importance of each predictor to the overall machine learning algorithm.

+# Table of Contents
+1. [README]
+2. [Data Files]
+3. [Codebooks]
+4. [Data Cleaning & EDA]
+5. [Random Forest ML]
+6. [Logistic Regresison ML]